Australian Certificate of Civil Aviation Medicine (ACCAM)

 Monash University has been hosting the Australian Certificate of Civil Aviation Medicine (ACCAM) course for over 25 years.
 The ACCAM introduces medical practitioners to the medical and physiological aspects of aviation and the regulatory framework for aviation in Australia.
 The course is a requirement to be able to register with the Civil Aviation Safety Authority (CASA) as a Designated Aviation Medical Examiner (DAME).
 The role of a DAME is to examine pilots and air traffic controllers for fitness to work.

-The course runs for a total of 10 days (does not run on weekends) and approximate start and finish time for each day is 9am – 5pm with the exception of the two offsite visits which may have a later finish time and both Fridays classes.
-Week 1, Friday finishes approx 3pm and Week 2, Friday - the final day of the course - finishes after lunch at approx 2pm.
+The course runs for a total of 10 days (does not run on weekends) and approximate start and finish time for each day is 9:00am–5:00pm, with the exception of the two offsite visits which may have a later finish time and both Friday classes.
+Week 1 Friday finishes approx. 3:00pm and Week 2 Friday (the final day of the course) finishes after lunch at approx. 2:00pm.
 Students may wish to depart the course prior to lunch on the final day.
 The course officially finishes at 12:30pm after the exam presentation.

 ACCAM participants visit the Ansett Aviation Training facility in Tullamarine and get to experience the 737 and BAe 146 flight simulators.

 Participants also visit the control tower and the operations room at Air Services Australia at Tullamarine.
 Air Services Australia staff give a background briefing on the role of an air traffic controller and their working conditions, and the visits to the tower and operations room give participants a rare opportunity to see air traffic controllers at work.